moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 * Track ID:
 A unique identifier for the track within the track bundle.
-The consumer uses this Track ID to as the parameter to SUBSCRIBE.
+The consumer uses this Track ID to as the parameter to SUBSCRIBE {{MoQTransport}}.

 * Track Format:
-This MUST be 0xff000001 in the current draft, although future drafts MAY allow multiple versions.
+This MUST be 0xff000001 in the current draft, although future drafts may allow other versions.

 * CMAF Header
 A CMAF Header {{CMAF}}.
 This consists of a File Type Box (ftyp) followed by a Movie Box (moov).
 This Movie Box (moov) consists of Movie Header Boxes (mvhd), Track Header Boxes (tkhd), Track Boxes (trak), followed by a final Movie Extends Box (mvex).
 These boxes MUST NOT contain any samples and MUST have a duration of zero.
-Note that a HLS and DASH init segment meets these requirements.
+Note that the `track_id` field {{ISOBMFF}} is unrelated to the Track ID field.

 DISCUSS do we allow multiple CMAF tracks within a transport track?